 Cave Creek Canyon is well known for its spectacular scenery and excellent birding.
 In addition, a short distance from the entrance, you’ll find the trailhead for the Cave Creek Nature Trail, which spans the lower Cave Creek Canyon from Sunny Flat Campgound to the Silver Peak Trailhead.

 Sites at Idlewild are best suited for camping in tents, vans, or pickup truck campers.
-Trailers up to 16 feet are permitted, however.
+No trailers are permitted.

 Note: Black bears are common in the area.